aakashchothani0311/task-tracker/README.md

 ## TaskTracker

-A simple MERN stack based application to show a list of tasks that support CRUD operations.
+A simple MERN stack based application to show a list of tasks and supports CRUD operations.
 The application also supports filtering capabailities to filter the tasks basis created date, title/ description and if the task is already complete.

 ## Instructions to run
 1. Server: